ISMAR 2024 Tutorial: Participating in the Testing of VERA

 - Provide an overview of the VERA platform, including its architecture and key components.

-- Discuss the technology stack used to build VERA, such as the VERA App, API, frontend, Unity plugin, and database.
+- Discuss the technology stack used to build VERA.

 - Highlight the capabilities of each component and how they contribute to the overall functionality of VERA.